JohnLCaron/cdm-kotlin/Readme.md

 While this problem isn't specific to HDF file users, it is exacerbated by a "group of messages" design approach.
 Our library tries to ameliorate these problems for non-expert readers.

 The HDF4 C library is a curious hodgepodge of disjointed APIs.
-Only some of the APIs needed to fully examine an HDF4 file in a general way are documented and given examples.
-This creates barriers to casual use of the C API for reading HDF4 files.
+The HDF5 API is better and the Netcdf4 API much better.
+But all suffer from the limitations of the C language, the difficulty of writing good documentation for all skill levels of programmers, and the need to support legacy APIs.

 HDF-EOS use an undocumented "Object Descriptor Language (ODL)" text format, which adds a dependency on the SDP Toolkit and possibly other libraries.
 These toolkits also provide functionality such as handling projections and coordinate system